tristanlatr/WPWatcher/README.md

     wpwatcher --url exemple.com exemple1.com

-Load sites from text file , pass WPScan arguments , follow redirection if WPScan failed , use 5 asynchronous workers , email custom recepients if any alert or warning with full WPScan result attached and ignore the WPScan No WPVulnDB API Token warningt
+Load sites from text file , pass WPScan arguments , follow redirection if WPScan failed , use 5 asynchronous workers , email custom recepients if any alert or warning with full WPScan result attached and ignore the WPScan No WPVulnDB API Token warning.

 ```bash
 wpwatcher --urls sites.txt \